yuki04160/Predicting-Customer-Churn-in-Telecom/README.md

 # Predicting Customer Churn in Telecom
 Previously, I have finished the [EDA - Customer Churn in Telcom](https://github.com/yuki04160/EDA-Customer-Churn-in-Telecom) for the Telco Customer Churn dataset.
 ## Introduction
 Customer churn is defined as the loss of clients.
 In a telecommunications company, customer attrition is one of the key business metrics.
-Thus, this project aims to use customer churn analysis to forecast the behavior of telecom customers who are more likely to leave, and provide a reasonable churn prediction for customer retention marketing programs.
+Thus, this project aims to use customer churn analysis to forecast the behavior of telecom customers who are more likely to leave, provide a reasonable churn prediction for customer retention marketing programs, and give some data-driven recommendations .
 ## Data Modeling
 1. Training (0.7) and Test (0.3) datasets
 2. Logistic Regression